krithik12345/Validly_Final_Render/README.md

-This project is a AI Platform that validates users various business ideas using LLM chainprompting.
+This project is a AI Platform that validates users various business ideas using LLM chainprompting along with pulling data from the US patent office to see whether those ideas are new in the market.
+This was deployed using render and the main LLM we are using as an API is called LinkUp, a Web Search LLM.